 Not sure if you want to go the traditional publishing route?
 Self-publishing is a great option for many people and many books, but sometimes you’ll want the help of a publisher to make the most our of your story.

 Publishers can provide editing expertise, marketing muscle, and connections that are nigh impossible for a normal person to make.
-There are tradeoffs, including giving up the reins, making compromises, and usually sharing a portion of the money.
+There are tradeoffs, including giving up the reins, making compromises, and putting up with a lo-o-ong timeline that's often bogged down by delays and lots of red tape.
 Check out the links below to see if going the tradition route is right for you.